He was

 Naval Meteorology and later Scientist of the Seas, due to the

-on oceanography published.
-Maury made many important new contributions
+and comprehensive book on oceanography published.
+Maury made many

-to charting winds and ocean currents, including pathways for ships at
+new contributions to charting winds and ocean currents, including

 His hard work on and love of plotting the